cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

     ...
     ```

-    So your FIFO now has the game ids `[0, 1]`.
-The game 2 was correctly removed from the FIFO.
+    So your FIFO now has the game IDs `[0, 1]`.
+Game `2` was correctly removed from the FIFO.

 ## Next up

 Now you need to add an expiry date on the games.
-That's the goal of the [next section](./game-deadline.md).
+That is the goal of the [next section](./game-deadline.md).